wstalmans1/Tally_OZGovernor_deployer/BYTECODE_FACTORY_README.md

 - **Ownership Issues**: Verify Timelock has accepted ownership
 - **Address Mismatch**: Check salt string and initcode match exactly
 - **Deployment Fails**: Verify initcode is valid and constructor args are correct
+- **Registry writes revert**: Ensure Factory has `REGISTRAR_ROLE` on the registry and the Timelock is calling the factory method.

 ## Examples